airbornio/signed-web-apps/README.md

     import it from the file above.
 Be careful though, since the two may not play nicely together.

-3. Configure your server to serve `/signed-web-apps/lib/sw/serviceworker-stub.js` with a `Service-Worker-Allowed: /` header.

-    Alternatively, copy that file (or configure your server to serve it from) the root of your domain, and update the url in step 2.

-4. Update often.
+6. Update often.
 (Please see the note above the installation instructions for the reasons why.)
 Preferably add this to your install or build script: